VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 There are a few more also listed but these keep slipping more and more distant from my own familiarity.
-I'm mentioning them more on this idea that, they're a thing, if you like it, you might want to check it out.
+I'm mentioning them more on this idea that "they're a thing, if you like it, you might want to check them out".
 You can look for more information on [CMake's official docs](https://cmake.org/cmake/help/v3.8/manual/cmake-generators.7.html "Cmake-generators")

 ## Lexicon - all the mumbo-jumbo